 Believing You are smart, may be true or not.
-Numerous and recent research projects indicate that intelligence is not the main indicator of success.
+Numerous and recent research projects indicate that intelligence is not the main indicator of success nor happiness.
 Plus, it belies the fact that most of us have an average intelligence.
 That’s what the Wechsler Intelligence Scale indicates.
 Most us are normal, average human beings!
 That doesn’t mean we can not do exceptional acts.

 Believing You are special (or amazing) can encourage narcissism, a sense of privilege, and arrogance.
 No one is more special than another.
-Of course, most of us are special to a special loved one.
+Of course, most of us are special to a special loved one or loves.

 The two main messages that build healthy self-esteem and self-concept are: